gnzlbg/unsafe-code-guidelines/rfcs/forgetting_rust_frames.md

 The [rlua] Rust library is called from C and it calls C code.
 Here, the C code [rlua] calls does a [longjmp] back to the C code that calls [rlua].

-On some platforms, [longjmp] dealocates the Rust frames without invoking destructors.
+On some platforms, [longjmp] deallocates the Rust frames without invoking destructors.

 Currently, we make no guarantees about the behavior of such Rust programs.
 This RFC changes that.